janbodnar/Micronaut-Notes/README.md

 The current application environment.
 The environment represents the loaded configuration
 of the application for a current list of active environment names.

+ A *default environment* is one that is only applied if no other environments are explicitly
+ specified or deduced.

 ```groovy
 package com.zetcode.start